From 1924 to 1939

 At IFA, DCC, interactive CDs, photo CDs and the mini disc were showcased.
 Laser TVs, digital televisions, digital cameras and camcorders, DVD players and DAB receivers led the way to our digital future.
 Also in focus, were the first flat-screen televisions, mobile phones with internet access and MP3 players.
 Home networking technology arrived.

 From 2006 onwards, IFA was held annually, keeping pace with innovations in the consumer electronics industry.

 LCD and plasma televisions were conquering the market and enabling larger screens, HDTV and 3D TV.
 Blu-ray discs could store high-resolution movies and the consumer electronics industry went mobile.

-In 2008, IFA was expanded to include the electrical household appliances segment – “Home Appliances@IFA” was born.
+In 2008, IFA was expanded to include the domestic appliances segment – “Home Appliances@IFA” was born.
 It was the beginning of a success story: Today, IFA is also the world’s largest trade fair for electrical household appliances.

 In 2009, the TWF (technology and research forum), the showcase for future technology, was further developed into “IFA TecWatch”.
 IFA was held for the 50th time in 2010.
 The “IFA iZone“ became the newest exhibition area.

 In 2014, IFA celebrated its 90th birthday.
 The “IFA+ Summit“ convention was run for the first time.
 With “CityCube”, around 6,000 square meters of new exhibition space were also available.